Sybit-Education/Diveni/docs/guide/contribution.md

 ### Documentation Styleguide

 - Use [Markdown](https://daringfireball.net/projects/markdown).
+- For Use Case / UML diagrams use inline [Mermaid](https://mermaid-js.github.io/mermaid/#/) format.
 - Reference methods and classes in markdown with the custom `{}` notation:
   - Reference classes with `{ClassName}`
   - Reference instance methods with `{ClassName::methodName}`
   - Reference class methods with `{ClassName.methodName}`

+## Troubleshooting

+- When working with IntelliJ and starting Diveni's Backend with IntelliJs editor it may throw an exception when trying to connect with Jira.\
+  This is because it can not find the desired .env file in your working directory (/backend).
+  When this happens make sure to include ```/backend``` to your run working directory in the run configuration settings.